substratusai/runbooks/docs/api/generated.md

-DatasetSource if a reference to the code that is doing the data sourcing.
+DatasetSource is a reference to the code that is doing the data sourcing.

 _Appears in:_
 - [DatasetSpec](#datasetspec)